kirillunlimited/kirillunlimited.com/README.md

 ## Build and deploy

-`yarn deploy` to reveal this amazing project to the world
+`yarn deploy` to reveal this amazing project to the world.